• Skip to main content

 • Flour.
 Egg.
 Flour.
 Coat the chicken pieces with the flour mixture.
 Next, dip the chicken into the egg mixture and once again into the flour mixture.
 Place on a sheet pan, making sure the pieces are spread out and not touching.
 Refrigerate for at least 1 hour.

-4 to 5 lbs raw chicken pieces
+4 to 5 pounds raw chicken pieces

 • Prepare the electric skillet.
 Add enough oil to reach a depth of ½ inch in the skillet.
 It should reach about half-way up the chicken.
 Heat to medium-high (375°F).